 Food and Water Safety

 Food poisoning can be a risk in Laos.
 Stick to reputable restaurants and street food stalls that appear clean and hygienic.
 Avoid consuming raw or undercooked food, and drink bottled water to minimize the risk of waterborne illnesses.
-(See Also: Is Sicily Safe To Visit?
-Discover The Truth)
+(See Also: Is Chicago Safe to Visit Coronavirus?
+A Traveler’s Guide)

 Mosquito-Borne Diseases